Easy white soda bread

 What’s the difference between soda bread and normal bread?

-Can I make soda bread without buttermilk?
+Can I make it without buttermilk?

 If you do that before you start, the acid in the lemon juice or vinegar makes the milk curdle slightly and will work just as well as buttermilk.